Birth and child care

 Due to completion of the maximum duration of the leave periods.

-- The beneficiary acquires the status of pensioner due to retirement or permanent disability, without prejudice to taking the period of leave remaining for the other parent.
+When the beneficiary acquires the status of pensioner due to retirement or permanent disability.

 - The National Social Security Institute (INSS) in general.